DilanCF/CMSC412_notes/lecture/Lecture18.md

 ![Alt text](image-6.png)

-Insted of just getting page that the default is on, we get some more along with it ???
+Instead of just getting page that the default is on, we get some more along with it ???

 ![Alt text](image-7.png)

 ![Alt text](image-8.png)

-END VIRTUAL MEMORY
+## Mass Storage

 ![Alt text](image-9.png)

-SO fa, we have talked about CPU and memory, etc.
+So far, we have talked about CPU and memory, etc.

-The complete addr. sapce has to be somewhere
+The complete addr. space has to be somewhere

 Since we cant have large main memory, we must have secondary storage

 Having offline ones

-*watch from 30min to hear him waffle on about old storage things :))*
+*watch from 30 min to hear him waffle on about old storage things :))*

 Magnetic disks remain "dominant" for the past few decades
 * Secondary because hey are not connected to the CPU ???